tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 But I could hear him.

 Breathing.
-Slow, wet—thick with something I couldn’t name.
+Slow, wet and thick with something I couldn’t name.
 Then, a whisper of movement, so close I felt the air shift.

 I bolted down the hall.